laureneolin/Portfolio/Mission_Control_API_Reference_Guide.md

 ### Security Considerations

-- **Authentication & Authorization:** Only clients with valid access tokens can register webhooks.
-Each webhook should have a **secret key** for HMAC verification to ensure security.
+- **Authentication & Authorization:** Only clients with valid access tokens are able to register for webhooks.
+Each webhook requires a secret key for HMAC verification in order to ensure security.
-- **HMAC Signature Validation:** Every webhook payload includes an `X-Signature` header containing an HMAC hash of the payload using the **secret key**.
-This ensures the payload comes from the trusted API server and has not been tampered with.
+- **Verification of HMAC Signatures:** An HMAC hash of the payload using the secret key is contained in the `X-Signature` header of every webhook payload.
+This ensures that the payload is legitimate and comes from the trustworthy API server.
-- **TLS/HTTPS:** Webhooks must be delivered over HTTPS (Hypertext Transfer Protocol Secure) to encrypt data in transit and ensure payload integrity.
+- **TLS/HTTPS:** Webhooks must be delivered via HTTPS (Hypertext Transfer Protocol Secure) in order to encrypt data in transit and ensure payload integrity.
-- **Replay Protection:** Timestamps and unique `event_id` are included in payloads to prevent processing of old or duplicate events.
-Events older than a short threshold are rejected
+- **Protection for Replay:** Payloads avoid processing duplicate or out-of-date events by including timestamps and a unique `event_id`.
+Events are disqualified if they surpass a short threshold.
 - **Rate Limiting:** Clients are limited to a maximum number of webhook events per minute (e.g., 120 requests/min) to prevent abuse and ensure reliability.

-### Reliability Considerations
+### Considerations for Reliability

-- **Retry Mechanisms:**The webhook system ensures events reach the client server reliably, even if something temporarily fails.
-If the client’s server returns a 5xx error code or times out, the API retries delivery (e.g.,: exponential backoff).
+- **Retry Mechanisms:** Even in the event of a brief failure, the webhook system guarantees that events consistently reach the client server.
+The API tries delivery again if the client's server times out or returns a 5xx error code (e.g., exponential backoff).
-- **Idempotency:** Each webhook has an unique `event_id`, so that clients can safely process retries without duplication.
-Even if an event is retired, the server can detect duplicates and process it only once.
+- **Idempotency:** Because every webhook has a distinct `event_id`, clients can process retries safely and without duplication.
+The server can identify duplicates and process an event only once, even if it has been retired.
-- **Event Ordering:** Clients will register a webhook URL with the API, which pushes events to this URL as they occur (e.g.,, mission updates, vessel telemetry).
-Mission-critical events may arrive out of order, so clients should implement ordering logic if needed.
+- **Event Ordering:** The API allows clients to register a webhook URL, which is then used to push events (such as mission updates and vessel telemetry) to this URL as they happen.
+Clients should use ordering logic if necessary because mission-critical events might arrive out of order.
-- **Monitoring & Logging:** API logs webhook delivery attempts and responses for troubleshooting and auditing purposes.
+- **Monitoring & Logging:** For the purposes of troubleshooting and auditing, the API records webhook delivery attempts and responses.

-### Critical vs Optional Events
+### Important vs. Optional Occasions

-**Critical Events** — require immediate attention or trigger downstream actions:
+**Critical Events** — need to be addressed right away or cause subsequent actions:
-- `mission.status_changed` — mission progress and safety-critical actions.
+- `mission.status_changed` — safety-critical actions and mission progress.
-- `vessel.alert` — hardware faults, low battery, or comms errors.
+- `vessel.alert` — communications errors, low battery, or hardware issues.
-- `mission.completed` — mission finished, triggers logging, reporting, or next steps.
+- `mission.completed` — mission completed, initiates reporting, logging, or subsequent actions.

-**Optional Events** — useful and/or informational, but not time-sensitive.
+Events That Are Optional — not urgent, but helpful and/or instructive.
-- `mission.created` — a new mission was registered
-- `mission.updated` — changes to mission parameters
+- `mission.created` — a new mission was registered - `mission.updated` — modifications to the mission's parameters
-- `vessel.telemetry` — routine telemetry updates (position, speed, battery)
+- `vessel.telemetry` — regular telemetry updates (battery, position, and speed)
-- `vessel.sensor_data` — sensor-specific data for analysis purposes
+- `vessel.sensor_data` — sensor-specific information for analysis
-- `log.entry` — general logging, warnings, or info messages.
+- `log.entry` — info messages, warnings, or general logging.